 Mission & Vision

 For the last two decades, I enjoy working in different sectors in the fashion field ranging from magazine editor to designer for international brands after graduating from Hong Kong Polytechnic University.
 I have worked as a design manager at French label agnès b before launching my upcycling label, LastbutnotLeast, in 2013, demonstrating various possibilities of upcycling fashion through redesign service and collaboration with NGO, art groups, brands & corporate for exhibitions, workshops and events...etc.

 In 2016, I brought Fashion Clinic to life in my first solo refashion exhibition with the support of Sam Fung of XiaoShiGuang and Francesca at FL Place, at Central.

-From 2018-19, I extended the concept with my project partner and co-curated Future Fashion Lab to reconnect the stakeholders in the industry.
+From 2018-19, I extended the concept with a project partner and co-curated Future Fashion Lab to reconnect the stakeholders in the industry.

 I’ve been holding on to explore the prescriptions for the seriously ill fashion industry.